su2code/su2code.github.io/_docs/Build-SU2-From-Source.md

 permalink: /docs/Build-SU2-From-Source
 ---

+***This guide is for version 7 only.***
+For information on how to build older versions of SU2, have a look [here](https://github.com/su2code/su2code.github.io/blob/master/_docs/Build-from-Source.md).

 ---

 ## Quick Compilation Guide ##

 This is a quick guide to compile and install a basic version of SU2.
 For more information on the requirements and a more detailed description of the build system continue reading the rest of this page.